leios/scripts/Upcoming/raytracing.md

 That aside, here it is:

-With this, we should be able to send our rays of light towards a water surface and see them refract.
+With this, we should be able to send our rays of light towards the surface of water and see them refract.

 Finally, there is only one last thing to do: introduce lenses.

 For the purposes of this lecture, we will only target spherical lenses... so think of a giant ball of glass or something.
-This will work identically to the water.
+This will work almost identically to the water, except that the refractive index is usually ~1.5 instead of 1.33.

-We need to find the normal to the surface and refract at that boundary.
+Like before, we need to find the normal to the surface and refract at that boundary.
 Luckily, the normal is easy to find for a sphere (which is part of the reason we are confining this discussion to this shape).
 It's just the ray's position - the lens's origin after normalization.

 There is only one small hitch...
 What if you are leaving the sphere instead of entering it?
 Well, in this case, the normal will just go in the opposite direction, so we use the dot product to determine if the normal and light vector are going in opposite directions, and if so, we flip the sign of the returned normal.